nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 _That's it_!

+## HTTP Client Usage Reminders

+For long-lifetime HttpClient usage, do the following:

+- Implement and inject a singleton HttpClient to the DI container _or_ use a _static_ HttpClient instance.
+- In both cases, use `PooledConnectionLifetime`: Works around DNS caching risk (actual record expires, HttpClient cache not) _and_ Port Exhaustion risk.
+- For testing, register a separate _mocked_ handler.
+- Alternative: Use `IHttpClientFactory` for short-lived, multi-endpoint and configuration scenarios.
+This automates pooling HttpClient instances and can reduce rick of socket exhaustion. _Note_: This will consume additional resources and should not be used to long-lived connections.
+- Another Alternative: Use [Typed HttpClient clients](https://learn.microsoft.com/en-us/dotnet/core/extensions/httpclient-factory#typed-clients). _Note_: Tim Corey recommends this method for many API consumption scenarios.

+For short-term or _DotNet Framework_ versions:

+- Use `IHttpClientFactory` to manage HttpClients.
+- _Warning_: Managing HttpClient manually in .NET Framework risks exhausting available TCP Ports.

+See [HttpClient Recommended Usage](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient-guidelines#recommended-use) on MSFT Learn.

+Check out [Resilience With Static Clients](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient-guidelines#resilience-with-static-clients) for code examples of using the Static Singleton pattern that includes Pooled Connection Lifetime, and Retry Handling.

 ## Leverage JavaScript and Template Components in Blazor

 Use JS Interop to execute JavaScript Libraries and functions from Blazor apps.